Williams & Pritchard: Clients

 The clients of Williams & Pritchard included: Colin Chapman, Lotus, AC (Aceca coupé), Lola, Cooper, Lister-Jaguar, Elva, John Surtees, Costin, Gordon-Keeble, BRM, John Sprinzel, Speedwell.
-The last coach building client of William's and Pritchard was designer David Gittens McLaren based Ikenga GT prototypes, constructed between 1967 and completed following Charlie Williams death in June 1969.
-Another project was carried out for the 1970s when the rare OWEN SEDANCA GT, another original sports car that appeared briefly for sale with Jaguar Straightsix 4235cc running gear from a Jaguar XJ6 car with an aluminium bodyshell of which 80 cars were to be made but only a reputed ten were actually made at their W & S LIMITED Edmonton North London workshops.

 In the early days of Lotus, Williams & Pritchard employed about two dozen men and put through production runs that took about three weeks to build a car.
 Williams & Pritchard was to build every Lotus prototype up to and including the Elan.
 The close relationship with Lotus ended in 1962 after Lotus set up their own body shop.

 Moulds for glass fibre bodies were made from bodies first made and finished in aluminium, but the first Lister-Jaguar was made by shaping a chicken wire armature on the actual chassis.

 When the original 1961 Gordon-Keeble project was revived in 1964, a new prototype incorporating improvements over the Bertone version was made in alloy in order to build a mould.
 Production was planned to be at Eastleigh near Southampton.
 Williams & Pritchard set up their own facility at Eastleigh employing around 20 extra people there, and another at Edmonton.
 The partners alternated between the sites.
 Eventually Keeble's revived project fell apart and it became an expensive experience for Williams and Pritchard.